MSc Computer Science

 Operating Systems and Networks gives an overview of the design of computer operating systems and computer networks.
 It also provides an opportunity for hands-on lab sessions for learning about a selection of essential Operating Systems and Network skills.

 All students select at least one optional module.
 In addition, students that may have taken any of the compulsory modules in their previous curriculum or have specific interest in some subjects may opt to take additional optional modules.
-The modules available vary from year-to-year.
-The range of modules include: Software Project Management, Commercial Computing, Cryptography, Evaluation Methods and Statistics, Intelligent Data Analysis, Introduction to Neural Computation and Machine Learning.
+The modules available vary from year-to-year but currently include: Softwar Engineering, Cryptography, Evaluation Methods and Statistics, Intelligent Data Analysis, Introduction to Neural Computation and Machine Learning.

 The four summer months are spent working on your project.
 Projects vary from applied software engineering through to work that is linked to our research groups.
 The common factor is that almost all projects involve the development of a large software system.
 Usually, projects are selected from a list of topics proposed by the teaching staff (possibly on behalf of an external customer) or students can suggest their own project, providing it is appropriate.